MikeHongyuanFan/LoanManagementAPI/ReadMe/API_Relationship_Implementation_Update.md

 ## Conclusion

+We have successfully implemented two of the key missing relationships identified in our API validation:

-The implementation of notification triggers for document workflows addresses one of the key gaps identified in our API relationship validation.
-This enhancement ensures that users are properly notified of important events in the document approval and signature workflows, improving the overall user experience and system functionality.
+1. **Notification triggers for document workflows** - Ensuring users are properly notified of important events in the document approval and signature workflows.

-Next, we will focus on implementing the document relationship management endpoint to further enhance the document management capabilities of the system.
+2. **Document relationship management endpoints** - Providing comprehensive API support for creating, managing, and retrieving relationships between documents.

+These enhancements significantly improve the system's functionality and address the gaps identified in our API relationship validation.
+The next step is to focus on improving the calculator component relationships to complete our implementation plan.